Rebate deals are a big part of every trading relationship—if you haven’t got a good handle on them, you could be missing out on massive opportunities.

 Suppliers can use them to influence the behavior of their trading partners, and distributors can use them to inform their purchasing decisions.
 Plus, they’re a valuable source of revenue for both parties involved and can make a big impact on the bottom line.

-But the importance of rebates puts pressure on your commercial team.
+However, the importance of rebates puts significant pressure on your commercial team.
 They need to be able to confidently set up deals and agreements, negotiate the terms involved, and communicate them to the rest of the company.

 Here are four benefits you could be missing out on if you don’t have a strong handle on your rebates—and some advice on how your commercial team can make them happen.